gopinathsjsu/team-project-renaissance/README.md

 Priti:
 - Completed code for Admin manual refunds
-- Implemented external account Billpay API
+- Implemented external account Billpay Backend API
-- Sprint meeting with the team
+- Sprint meeting/planning with the team
+- Planning to implement UI changes for Billpay

 Gayathri:
   - Implemented Update balance apis for beneficiary and payee